nxskok/pasias/docs/05-two-sample-inference.md

-(b)[2] Draw side-by-side boxplots of time spent in darkness for each group of mice.
+(b) Draw side-by-side boxplots of time spent in darkness for each group of mice.

 Solution